Young Dolph: 2014-2017: Debut album and feud with Yo Gotti

 On February 24, 2015, Young Dolph released the fifth and final installment of the High Class Street Music series, The Plug Best Friend.
 It included features from 2 Chainz, Shy Glizzy, and Peewee Longway, as well as a remix of "Preach" featuring Rick Ross and Jeezy.
 On June 30, Dolph released a collaboration album with Gucci Mane and Peewee Longway titled Felix Brothers.
 On July 28, 2015, Dolph released mixtape 16 Zips with features from T.I., Slim Thug, Paul Wall, Jadakiss, and fellow Paper Route artist Jay Fizzle.
 In September 2015, Young Dolph was featured on O.T.
 Genasis's double platinum hit single "Cut It".
 On October 8, 2015, Young Dolph released Shittin on the Industry, an 11-song mixtape including the hit single "Get Paid".

 In February 2016, he released his debut album King of Memphis under his independent Paper Route Empire label, which peaked at number 49 on the Billboard 200.
 Other Memphis rappers (including Yo Gotti and Gotti-affiliated Blac Youngsta) took offense at the album title, with Blac Youngsta leading an armed group attempting to find Young Dolph in Memphis and releasing a diss track, "SHAKE SUM (Young Dolph Diss)" in response.

 In 2017, Young Dolph released a diss track against Yo Gotti titled "Play Wit Yo' Bitch", prompting Yo Gotti to release a response song.
 Two weeks later, in February 2017, Young Dolph released a music video for "Play Wit Yo' Bitch".
 The next day, his vehicle was the target of gunfire in Charlotte, North Carolina, while in town for a performance at the Central Intercollegiate Athletic Association tournament.
 His car was reportedly shot over 100 times but was outfitted with bulletproof panels, and no one was hurt.
+He performed the same night.

 Following the shooting, Blac Youngsta and two other men were arrested, but the charges were later dropped due to insufficient evidence.
 Young Dolph used the publicity from the shooting to promote his second studio album Bulletproof.
 In September 2017, he was shot multiple times.
 In February 2018, he released the extended play Niggas Get Shot Everyday, referencing this prior incident.